Philip-Meester/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+Title: Welcome to my blog
----
-description: This is a demo blog learning about pages and how I can use them in future projects.
+Description: This is a demo blog learning about pages and how I can use them in future projects.
 ---